 - Fangirl: Yoo-jung and most of Shi-won's classmates are this, but Shi-won herself is easily the most extreme example and at the top of the Hierarchy of fangirls.

-- First Love: A major trope since this is a high school series.
+- First Love: A major trope since this is a coming-of-age drama.
 In the end, the first love pairings who stay together are Yoon-jae and Shi-won, as well as Yoo-jung and Hak-chan.

 - Gilligan Cut: Yoon-Jae asserts that if then-emerging singer, Yangpa, became popular despite what he thought was a ridiculous name ("onion" in Korean), he would do naked cartwheels at the girl's high school.
 Cut immediately to Shirtless Scene mentioned below.

 - I Want My Beloved to Be Happy: Joon-hee would rather have Yoon-jae be happy with Shi-won than have Yoon-jae to himself.

 - Motor Mouth: Sung-jae, to the point where Shi-won's dad has to bribe him to shut up for the duration of a baseball game.